Modified Axelrod Model Showing Opinion Convergence And Polarization In Realistic Scale-Free Networks: Simulation Results And Effects Of Different Model Parameters

 \subsection{Effects Of Other Parameters}

 Last but not least, we consider the effects of varying each of the following parameters --- $F$, $\kappa$ and $\mu$.
-(There is no need to consider the variations of $\bar{x}$ and $\sigma$.
-This is because the opinion evolution rule in Step~\ref{Rule:evolution} of our model depends only on the hyperbolic distances between opinion pairs.
-Changing the value of $\bar{x}$ simply shifts the opinion distribution by $\bar{x}$ in the hyperbolic distance metric.
-Besides, rescaling $\sigma \mapsto s \sigma$ and $a \mapsto s a$ just multiply the hyperbolic distance between the resultant $X_f$'s by the same factor $s$.
-Thus Step~\ref{Rule:evolution} implies that the resultant opinion distributions are scaled by the factor $s$ in hyperbolic distance.
-These two changes do not affect the number of agents with moderate as well as extreme opinions.)
 We find that varying $\kappa$ alters the final opinion distribution while varying the others do not.
 This is consistent with the analysis above.
 The reason is that by varying $\kappa$, we increase the fraction of similar agents and hence slow down the emergence of polarized opinion.
-Therefore, the simulation result is very similar to the result shown in Figure~\ref{fig:normal_vary_agreement}.
+Therefore, the simulation result is very similar to the result shown in Fig.~\ref{fig:normal_vary_agreement}.
 We do not show the corresponding histograms here to save space.

+Surely, we may further consider the effects of $\bar{x}$ and $\sigma$.
+However, we are not going to do so here.
+Setting a non-zero $\bar{x}$ introduces initial bias on opinion distribution that may not be easy to justify.
+Whereas if $\sigma \ll 1$, by rescaling the $X_f$, it is clear that the ratio $a / \sigma$ is a determining factor of the system dynamics.
+As we have already investigated the effect of $a$ on the dynamics, this makes the study of $\sigma$ redundant.